 A vaccine stimulates an immune response, and a ‘memory’ of the body to a specific disease, without causing the disease.

 When a person is given the vaccine, their immune system recognises the antigen as ‘foreign’.
-The immune cells are trained to kill and make antibodies against the disease-causing agent.
-Antibodies are special proteins that help kill the infectious agent.
+This activates the immune system cells so that they kill the disease-causing virus or bacterium and make antibodies against it.
+Antibodies are special proteins that help kill the virus or bacterium.

 Later, if the person comes into contact with the actual infectious virus or bacterium, their immune system will ‘remember’ it.
 It will then quickly produce the right antibodies and activate the right immune cells to kill the virus or bacterium, protecting the person from the disease.